 Average yearly salary for makeup artistry in Wisconsin

 If you decide to start your career in Wisconsin, you may be rewarded with a fairly solid job outlook.
-According to O*Net, job openings for beauty professionals are expected to swell by 8% by the year 2022.
+According to CareerOneStop, job openings for beauty professionals are expected to swell by 6% by the year 2026.
 You may also be able to earn a lucrative salary by working hard and making a name for yourself.
-The average salary for a beauty specialist in Wisconsin is $22,800 per year (O*Net, 2014).
+The average salary for a makeup artist in Wisconsin is $47,808 per year (ZipRecruiter, 2020).